-What is Plasma Polymerization?Plasma polymerization is the process of using plasma to coat the surface of a plastic or rubber in order to increase its glossiness.
-This prevents debris from sticking to the surface of the treated product.
+What is Plasma Polymerization?Plasma polymerization is a plasma process used to coat the surface of a plastic or rubber to increase its glossiness.
+This prevents debris from sticking to the surface of treated materials.

 We are able to modify the surface of many silicon rubbers and plastics to prevent them from sticking together, collecting dust and hair, or corroding over time.